b8goal/PIRL-DL-Study/README.md

 		- Implemented in C++ & CUDA<br>
 	- Designed to be flexible, scalable, and deplyable

-### HW1 - OR,AND,NAND,XOR
+## HW1 - OR,AND,NAND,XOR
-- Computation Graph for OR, AND, NAND, XOR
+- Computation Graph for OR, AND, NAND, XOR<br>
 ![03](./Study_HW/deep_hw1_OR,AND,NAND,XOR/Intel-TF101-Class1/Intel-TF101-Class1/images/03.png)
 ![04](./Study_HW/deep_hw1_OR,AND,NAND,XOR/Intel-TF101-Class1/Intel-TF101-Class1/images/04.png)

-### HW2 - Mnist for Boj 15636
+## HW2 - Mnist for Boj 15636
-- Create a Mnist model that categorizes the numbers shown in the figure.
+- Create a Mnist model that categorizes the numbers shown in the figure.<br>
 ![linear](./Study_HW/deep_hw2_Mnist_Boj/linear.png)

-### HW3 - Backpropagation
+## HW3 - Backpropagation
+- 추가